Betsy Jones-Moreland

-Betsy Jones-Moreland (died May 1, 2006) was an American actress.
+Betsy Jones-Moreland (April 1, 1930 – May 1, 2006) was an American actress.

 Early life

 Jones-Moreland worked in secretarial jobs before she became an entertainer.

 Career

 Jones-Moreland acted on stage, including as a member of the newly formed Valley Playhouse in Woodland Hills, California, in 1958 and the Players Ring Theater in Los Angeles in 1960.
 She also appeared in The Solid Gold Cadillac on Broadway and in the touring company that presented that play across the United States.

 She began her film career in small roles in the mid-1950s, appearing in several Roger Corman films, including a lead role in Last Woman on Earth (1960).
 Subsequently, she appeared mostly on television through 1975.

 Jones-Moreland guest-starred in an episode of the television series Ironside starring Raymond Burr, and in the early 1990s appeared in a recurring role as a judge in a series of his Perry Mason television films.
 Her first Perry Mason appearance was in 1959 as Lorrie Garvin in "The Case of the Dubious Bridegroom."
 In Have Gun - Will Travel, Jones-Moreland guest-starred as Topaz, a saloon hostess who befriended Paladin in the episode "Brother's Keeper" that aired May 6, 1961.
-In 1962, she appeared as Nurse Brown on McHale's Navy.
+In 1962, she appeared as Nurse Brown in McHale's Navy.